rudeboybert/MATH116/README.md

-Introduction to Statistical and Data Sciences
+Statistical Learning
 ================

-Course Webpage for Middlebury College MATH 116 Introduction to Statistical **and Data** Sciences: <https://rudeboybert.github.io/MATH116/>
+Course Webpage for Middlebury College MATH 218 Statistical Learning: <https://rudeboybert.github.io/MATH218/>

 -   The `_posts` folder contains the Markdown source code for all lecture pages
 -   The `assets` folder contains the R Markdown source code for all